Do you have strong basic crochet or knitting technique skills? Do you enjoy teaching others?

 The Craft Yarn Council is extremely proud of its elite team of Master Teachers.
 What makes these professionals so special?

 Here are just a few of the characteristics:

 - Ability to convey knowledge in a variety of settings

 Our Master Teachers are individuals who have taught extensively.
 Their experience might include:

 - Teaching at TKGA/CGOA conventions, Stitches Shows, and Vogue Knitting Live

 - Owning and operating a retail store for many years with a successful class program

 - Publishing a well-respected book which involved teaching nationwide

 Recognition Pin & Certificates

-At the successful completion of each Level, students receive a handsome pin to wear with pride, a personalized certificate and their name is added to the Council's growing education database.
+At the successful completion of each Level, students will receive a digital certificate sent via email and may request to purchase a pin to wear with pride, and their name is added to the Council's growing education database.
 The Council staff refers to this database when we receive requests for teachers from retailers, schools or groups nationwide.